 PALM STATE BEACH, WATSONVILLE

-Leashed dogs are allowed between the beachfront Pajaro Dunes condos and houses, but not up coast or down coast from residences.
+Leashed dogs are allowed between the beachfront Pajaro Dunes condos and houses, but not up the coast or down the coast from residences.
 Go past Manresa State Beach on San Andreas Road and continue past Sunset State Beach.
 Turn right on Beach Road toward the ocean to find Palm State Beach.

 Insider Info: Another big bay view spot.
 An area where lots of wildlife like to roam and swim so watch for some live entertainment from the sand.